keplerg/jsoupstream/README.md

 The universal selector (*) is implicit when no element selector is supplied (i.e. *.header and .header are equivalent).

 JSoupStream was written as an alternative to JSoup.
 JSoup differs in that the entire HTML document is read in to memory as a Document tree (DOM).
 JSoupStream is a streaming parser and only holds the list of tokens that are required to either perform a Selector match or execute a set of actions on a matched element.
 Both libraries have their strengths and weaknesses.
 JSoup generally requires more memory but has more functionality and runs slightly faster when the garbage collector is not overtaxed.
+JSoupStream can run significantly faster than JSoup if all the selectors are satified either by reaching the :count() or by calling the done action or setDone in a custom action.
+This short circuits parsing and the rest of the document is written directly out.
 JSoupStream also preserves whitespace (formatting) while JSoup does not.

 Below is a comparison table of the JSoup and JSoupStream supported Selector syntax: